aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/itl/itl.rst

-The following figures depict the behavior of the interleaver basic types:
+The following figures :numref:`itl_figures_types` depict the behavior of the interleaver basic types:

+.. _itl_figures_types:

 .. figure:: images/schema_itl_types.png
    :align: center

+   Interleaver basic types

 .. seealso:: The :ref:`itl-itl-read-order` argument allows more options for the ``COL_ROW`` and ``ROW_COL`` interleavers.